The Ultimate Guide to Locum Pharmacy

 It is HIGHLY recommended that you get a locum enabled Smartcard that you can use in any of the pharmacies you are working at.
 Please don’t rely on the Smartcards of the staff you’re working with.
 The PSNC has detailed information about your Smartcard and you should contact your Local Registration Authority (RA) and organise this with them.
 They will instruct you as to what you need to do.

 The Locum Passport

-The Locum Passport App, we beleive, is another essential tool when locumming because it’s designed to save you time when joining agencies.
+The Locum Passport App, we believe, is another essential tool when ‘locuming‘ because it will save you time when joining agencies.
 Anything that saves time is a real bonus and this works well.
 For more information about the app, click here.